madhuravani7/Blog-web-application/README.md

 A blog web application built using node.js, express.js, javascript, html and css.
+Made use of EJS to build dynamic pages.
 Basics functions this web application can do is: let the use create a post, edit and delete it.
 Also, lets the user view the posts on the homepage.